Classic Motorcycle Build

 Text and Pictures by Mark Trotta

-When you're custom wiring a motorcycle, you can start pretty much where you like; the headlight, the taillight, or anywhere in between.
+When you're custom wiring a motorcycle, you can start wherever you like - headlight, taillight, or anywhere in between.

-Before you start wiring a motorcycle from scratch, it's best to have all the electrical components on hand.
-This would include battery, generator, voltage regulator, ignition switch, headlight, taillights, and horn.
+Before you start wiring a motorcycle from scratch, it's a good idea to have all the electrical components on hand.
+This would include battery, generator/alternator, voltage regulator, ignition switch, headlight, taillights, and horn.
+Electric start components include starter motor and solenoid, switch, and relay.

 Primary Wire